Skip to main content

 • purple-green.css

-To import a theme, open up styles.css and add the following entry (or change the last value to match the theme you'd like to use):
+To import a theme, open styles.css and drop in the following (swap the last value for whichever theme you prefer):

 @import "~@angular/material/prebuilt-themes/deeppurple-amber.css";